saumye-kaushik/saumye-kaushik/README.md

 ### Hi there, I am Saumye Kaushik 👋

-I am a Business Intelligence Analyst and Data Engineer.
-I love working on projects that revolve around setting up data tools and developing automated data pipelines.
+I like **Data Analysis**, **Data Engineering** and **Business Intelligence**.
+I enjoy working on projects that revolve around setting up data tools and developing automated data pipelines.

 - 🔭 I’m currently working on developing analytics pipelines for tracking COVID-19 metrics.
-- 🌱 I’m learning to expand my technical stack in the field of data engineering.
+- 🌱 I’m learning to expand my technical stack in the field of data engineering, specifically Airflow, Kafka and AWS.
 - 👯 I’m looking to collaborate on projects around Cloud Infrastructure- AWS/Azure/GCP, and the Apache stack.
 - 💬 Ask me about questions in the business intelligence field.
 - 😄 Pronouns: He/His/Him